-Getting a visa for Qatar is straightforward.
-The Ministry of Interior (MoI) oversees all immigration matters and Hukoomi, the government’s ePortal, makes visa applications for Qatar easier.
+The Ministry of Interior (MoI) oversees all immigration matters, and Hukoomi, the government’s ePortal, makes visa applications for Qatar easy.
 Expats can simply track their applications by entering their country of citizenship, their application number and passport details.

 Tourist visas for Qatar

-Citizens from many countries must apply for a visa in advance, and this can be done by contacting the nearest embassy directly and following the application process online.
+Citizens from many countries must apply for a visa in advance, and this can be done by contacting the nearest embassy directly and doing the application process online.

 Note that not all citizens need to apply beforehand.
-Citizens of Gulf Cooperation Council (GCC) states (Bahrain, Kuwait, Oman, Saudi Arabia and the United Arab Emirates) and 80 other countries do not need to apply for a visa to visit Qatar.
-These countries include the United States, Canada, New Zealand, Singapore, Hong Kong, Britain and Germany, and a few other European states.
-Foreign nationals must check if their country of citizenship is included on the full list available on the MoI website.
+Citizens of Gulf Cooperation Council (GCC) states (Bahrain, Kuwait, Oman, Saudi Arabia and the United Arab Emirates) do not need to apply for a visa to visit Qatar.
+Eighty other countries, including the United States, Canada, New Zealand, Singapore, Hong Kong, Britain and Germany can also enter without a visa.
+Foreign nationals must check if their country of citizenship is included on this list, which is available on the MoI website.

 These visas are obtained at the port of entry upon arrival, but visitors can also receive theirs online before travelling.

-Visitors granted tourist visas require their passport validity to be at least six months after the date of arrival, and they must show an itinerary of travel plans including accommodation details and a return ticket.
+Visitors on tourist visas must ensure that their passports are valid for at least six months after the date of arrival, and they must show an itinerary of travel plans including accommodation details and a return ticket.

 These visas are normally valid for one to three months.